caseyg/awesome/TOPICS.md

 ## neo4j

-*   [topoteretes/cognee](https://github.com/topoteretes/cognee) - Knowledge Engine for AI Agent Memory in 6 lines of code
+*   [topoteretes/cognee](https://github.com/topoteretes/cognee) - The memory for your AI Agents in 6 lines of code

 ## rag

-*   [topoteretes/cognee](https://github.com/topoteretes/cognee) - Knowledge Engine for AI Agent Memory in 6 lines of code
+*   [topoteretes/cognee](https://github.com/topoteretes/cognee) - The memory for your AI Agents in 6 lines of code

 *   [cbcoutinho/nextcloud-mcp-server](https://github.com/cbcoutinho/nextcloud-mcp-server) - Nextcloud MCP Server